Metron-Project/metron-project.github.io/docs/metroninfo/documentation.md

 It has `Location` children element for the individual location names.

+The `Location` element can also have an `id` attribute that can be used to add the identification number from the source of information

 ### Reprints

 Any books that are reprint in the book.

-It has `Reprint` children elements that contain the following elements:
+It has `Reprint` children elements that contain the following element:

-- `ID`

-    The identification number from the source of information.

-    The `source` attribute is required and has to be one of the following:

-    - Comic Vine
-    - Grand Comics Database
-    - Metron
-    - League of Comic Geeks

 - `Name`

     The name of the book reprinted, for example `Strange Academy (2020) #1`

+    The `Name` element can also have an `id` attribute that can be used to add the identification number from the source of information

 ### GTIN